jovfranca/Portfolio-Tracker/README.md

 ## Overview
 The Investments Portfolio Tracker is a comprehensive tool designed to manage and analyze your investment portfolio.
 It provides detailed insights into your investments, featuring profit and allocation calculations.

+This is a under development portfolio tracker that aimns to allow the management and analysis of an investment portfolio.
+It's been implemented featureas as descried bellow, with most of the outputs being through the terminal yet, although a prototype GUI has been implemented add transactions.

+The next developments will be focused on improving the GUI.

 ## Released Features

 ### Transaction Data